-I have another Gmail account that I use purely for friends, family and personal newsletters such as updates from easyJet and Amazon.
-I can easily flick to this account from my main Gmail account without having to log out by granting myself user access rights in the settings.
+I have another Gmail account that I use purely for friends and family as well as for personal newsletters such as updates from easyJet and Amazon.
+I can easily switch between this account and my main Gmail account without having to log out by granting myself user Access Rights in the settings.

 This is how I easily access my client’s Gmail accounts too.

 Once an email has been actioned I either delete it, archive it or put it in a folder.
 I’m stunned when I see inboxes with hundreds of emails in them and can’t imagine how the owner can keep track of it all – or sleep at night!

-If you’re always immediately deleting update emails from LinkedIn groups or specific newsletters then just unsubscribe.
-It only takes a second and then it’s done forever.
-You don’t need Twitter and Facebook notifications half the time, so make sure you untick those boxes in each of their settings.
+It only takes a second and then it’s done forever – also, you don’t need Twitter and Facebook notifications half the time, so make sure you untick those boxes in each platform’s settings.

 Record and group

 When you add contacts to your address book, take a second to put them in a group and write a note saying who the person is and where you met them.